 ISA welcomes applications, from national or international groups, for access to any of the ISA research facilities.

-In 2015 ASTRID2 provided 26 weeks of user beam time to the 5 operational beam lines.
-In 2016, user beam provision continues with higher stored beams now possible, while machine physics studies are ongoing in order to improve stability and lifetime of the beam.
+In 2017 ASTRID2 provided 36 weeks of user beam time to the 5 operational beam lines.
+In 2018, user beam provision continues with normal operation at 180 mA top-up, while machine physics studies are ongoing in order to improve stability and lifetime of the beam.
+A new beam line, SGM4, is currently under construction with commissioning expected in the second half of 2018.

 A brief history of ASTRID2